 Cloud computing has transformed how IT professionals need to think about computing resources and application development.
 Historically, we have thought about things in an “infrastructure up” manner, focusing more on compute, storage, and network resources than on the application.
 But in truth, everyone consumes IT from some type of application.
-At Intel IT, we are transforming our cloud strategy to be better aligned with business needs by taking an “application down” approach – enabling us to maximize the business value of the cloud.
+As described in the Intel IT Annual Performance Report, “Driving the Digital Enterprise Transformation,” we are transforming our cloud strategy to be better aligned with business needs by taking an “application down” approach—enabling us to maximize the business value of the cloud.

 A Healthy Cloud Strategy Includes Application Management and Modernization

 We have developed a process for application rationalization—also referred to as application portfolio management—that examines each application from a business need perspective, as well as from a workload placement perspective.
 We use an internally developed application profiler to inventory all applications in use and determine where the application is in the application lifecycle.